FCC-Mcr/main-site/content/learning-resources/back-end/index.md

 ---
 title: Back End
+description: The backend of an application is the code that is run on the server and is responsible for things like calculations, business logic, database interactions, and performance.
 ---

-The backend of an application is responsible for things like calculations, business logic, database interactions, and performance.
+The backend of an application is the code that is run on the server and is responsible for things like calculations, business logic, database interactions, and performance.

-## __Node__
+## **Node**

 [The Art of Node](https://github.com/maxogden/art-of-node#the-art-of-node)